aspnetzero/documents/docs/en/Clustered-Environment.md

 # Deploying to a Clustered Environment

-This document introduces the topics that you should consider when you are deploying your application to a clustered environment where **multiple instances of your application run concurrently**, and explains how you can deal with these topics in your ABP based application.
+This document introduces the topics that you should consider when you are deploying your application to a clustered environment where **multiple instances of your application run concurrently**, and explains how you can deal with these topics in your ASP.NET Boilerplate or ASP.NET Zero based application.

 ## Understanding the Clustered Environment